John Floyd (Virginia politician): Governor of Virginia

-This time, Nat Turner's slave rebellion occurred on August 21, 1831.
+Nat Turner's Rebellion occurred on August 21, 1831.
 In November, he decided to recommend to the General Assembly gradual abolition of slavery, either for the whole state or for the counties west of the Blue Ridge Mountains if the former could not be attained, but with a goal for abolition for the entire state in time.
 However, something caused him to change his mind, for his annual message did not contain this recommendation.
 Instead, he encouraged delegates from western counties to introduce its discussion.
 However, the debate heated, Floyd and others "became alarmed", and eastern delegates discussed splitting the state.
 Floyd observed that "a sensation had been engendered which required great delicacy and caution in touching."
 As a result, a vote was instead put forth on whether the state should legislate this issue.
 The pro-slavery party narrowly won sixty-seven to sixty.
 During Floyd's address to the General Assembly, he did, however, touch upon the national issues swirling around the country.
 As Floyd's biographer noted:

 In clear and forceful language Floyd reasserted the state sovereignty theory of government, as guaranteed by the 'Compact or Constitution,' holding the Federal Government to be merely the 'Agent of the States' entrusted only with such powers as were originally intended to operate 'externally' and 'upon nations foreign to those composing the Confederacy.'
 He called attention to the disregard with which 'an unrestrained majority' had received the memorials and protests of some of the 'sovereign states,' justifying their acts by precedent and expediency and thus melting away 'the solder of the Federal chain;' also to the fact that it was then 'strongly insinuated' that the states could not 'interpose to arrest an unconstitutional measure.'
 Such a course, he was certain, could result only in nullifying the federal constitution and in a complete failure in our experiment in government.

 When the Democratic Party announced that Van Buren would be their vice presidential candidate, Floyd was not happy.
 He renewed his antagonism with Jackson accordingly.
 Floyd felt that Van Buren would inject "Northern principles" into the government and would "lead with a rapidity of lightening [sic] to the sudden and immediate emancipation of slavery".
 Virginians led the movement to prevent Van Buren's election.
 Philip P. Barbour was brought forward as a running mate on a Jackson-Barbour ticket.
 "In this way Floyd expected to throw the choice of the vice-president into the Senate, where, it was thought, Van Buren's election could be prevented."
 As historian William J. Cooper noted, "For the Calhounites in Virginia, replacing Van Buren with Barbour would achieve two desired goals: eliminate the man they designated as the great enemy both of Calhoun and of the Virginia doctrine as well as symbolize the political resurgence of Virginia."
 Barbour, however, later withdrew his candidacy to accept Jackson's appointment as judge of the United States Circuit Court for the Eastern District of Virginia, and Van Buren became Vice President.